open-pwa/open-pwa/README.md

 # OPEN-PWA Platform turns any device into a Cloud!
 Get Reach and Power with your Hybrid Apps on any Device and Scale!
 A Universal Entire Operating System Platform Interface and Framework!

+We see at present the trend of other Projects to move in our direction i like it :) Lets Mentoin them
+- Crossplane
+- oam.dev
+- kubernetes.

 Open Pwa is a Platform that runs on Any Device with a easy installer and then allows you to run WebSites and Applications with Nativ Capabilitys.
 It has a Permission System, Window,Task, Prozess Manager, Install & Update Api Inspired by ServiceWorker Concepts.